Get exclusive member benefits & effect social change. Join Today

 The following are some of the most common causes of biliary obstruction:

 The risk factors for biliary obstruction usually depend on the cause of the obstruction.
-The majority of the cases are a result of gallstones, making women more vulnerable to developing a biliary obstruction.
+The majority of the cases are a result of gallstones.
+This makes women more vulnerable to developing a biliary obstruction.
 Other risk factors include:

 The symptoms of biliary obstruction can depend on the cause of the obstruction.
-They can vary.
 People with biliary obstruction usually have:

 Any of these may indicate a loss of bile flow.